mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![Frontend Localhost](images/backend/frontend_localhost.png)

 ### Tilt CI/CD
 Tilt CI/CD deploys the helm charts of the three microservices to the cluster.
-It has also been configured to execute the unit tests for the Rust Axum backend server as seen in the dashboard image:
+It has also been configured to execute the unit tests for the Rust Axum backend server as seen in the dashboard image below.

+Some alternatives for Tilt were considered for this project, including Jenkins [TODO] and TravisCI [TODO].
+Tilt was chosen for its focus on Kubernetes and Helm Chart deployments, and its support for running on a local PC.

+Most CI/CD solutions are based around setting up a server which multiple developers interact with, which is desired when a group of developers must use the same CI/CD solution.
+For the NeuroRecovery app though, since it is currently developed by one developer, a CI/CD solution was required that could run on a local PC; which Tilt handles well.

 ![Tilt Demo Rust Test](images/backend/tilt_demo_rust_test.png)

 # Summary
-TODO
+In summary the NeuroRecovery app aims to assist patients to recover from post-stroke UL paralysis, with supplementary sections for UL paralysis.
+It will accomplish this through a webapp that users can access on any device that supports a web browser, such as phones or laptops.

+Patients will be able to access instant exercise sessions and scheduled exercise sessions, allowing them to choose to exercise with or without a therapists assistance at all times.
+This is intended to increase neuroplasticity in patients as they will be able to access exercises at all times.

+The overall plan for the project is set out in phases, setting up CI/CD first, then backend development of a Rust Axum server, then frontend development of an Angular Material server.
+Finally the finalistation phase will focus on improving the app where possible such as its appearance on mobile devices.

 # References
 1. Stroke Association: Stroke Statistics (2018).
 Retreived from https://www.stroke.org.uk/what-is-stroke/stroke-statistics